Computers don't introduce order anywhere as much as they expose opportunities.

 The statistician plays a vital part in the planning phase of a study.
 He or she is well versed in different designs and can advise the researcher on most issues related to a scientific project.

 Accordingly, developing a study, devising the statistical plan, and writing a sound study protocol will take time.
 The benefit, however, is that hasty ad hoc decisions due to unexpected contingencies during the study are avoided.
 Ambiguous or conflicting results and the extended analysis of abundant variables are eliminated.
-And the writing of the final report is facilitated due to proper planning, a clear outcome and well-defined conclusions.
+The writing of the final report is facilitated due to proper planning, a clear outcome and well-defined conclusions.

 Contact me at an early stage of your research project, preferably before you submit your proposal to any committees for approval or funding.
 I can support you in writing a cogent proposition while pointing out potential shortcomings, such as